digital-organology/historic-music-storage-media-digitization/README.md

 # Music box disc digitization

-This repository contains code to automatically generate a midi file out of a high resolution image of discs for old music boxes.
+This repository contains code to automatically generate a midi file out of a high resolution image of historic musical storage media.
+Currently cardboard discs can be processed, configuration files for Ariston type discs as well as ones for an *mechanischer Klaviervorsetzer* are included.
+Processing of piano rolls is currently under development with an experimental pipeline providing support for the Hupfeld Phonola Solodant type of rolls.
-The pipeline is highly modular and is to be extended to include processing of other formats of historic music storage media and additional analytic features.
+The pipeline is highly modular and is continuously expanded to include processing for a number of types of historic music storage media and additional analytic features.
 This is an in-progress project at the Digital Organology group of the Museum of Musical Instruments at Leipzig University.

 ## Prerequisites